MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-flush-ct-internal-table-on-demand-transact-sql.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-  This stored procedure allows you to manually clean up the side table (change_tracking_objectid) for a table in a database for which change tracking is enabled.
-If the tablename parameter is not passed, then this process will clean up all side tables for all tables in the database where change tracking is enabled.
+  This stored procedure allows you to manually clean the side table (change_tracking_objectid) for a table in a database for which change tracking is enabled.
+If the tablename parameter is not passed, then this process will cleans all side tables for all tables in the database where change tracking is enabled.

  ![Topic link icon](../../database-engine/configure-windows/media/topic-link.gif "Topic link icon") [Transact-SQL Syntax Conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)